ixsanpe/fitness-ai-assistant/data/docs/LESSONS_LEARNT.md

 ### Setup the project with `uv`
 Create venv, pyproject.toml and setup.sh \
 In the setup.sh we define the installation of the package based on backend for torch. \
+It is useful to distinguish dev dependencies vs. prod.
 ### Structure the project
 - FTI: Feature, Training Inference architecture
 1. The _feature pipeline_ transforms your data into features & labels, which are stored and versioned in a feature store.
 The feature store will act as the central repository of your features.